 Along with short- and long-tail keywords, there are zero search volume keywords.

 Search volume indicates the number of monthly searches a query earns.
 So, it’s understandable to think a keyword with a search volume of zero is worthless.
-But that’s not the case — zero search volume keywords present an invaluable opportunity for your brand.
+On the contrary, zero search volume keywords present an invaluable opportunity for your brand.

 These keywords are hyper-focused long-tail search queries.
 Because zero search volume keywords are so specific and infrequently searched, SEO tools have a hard time collecting data on their search history.
 But that doesn’t mean people aren’t searching; on the contrary, the people searching for those keywords know exactly what they’re looking for.